Problem and Context

-Kathmandu Living Labs (KLL) is the local implementing partner of the 2C (Secondary Cities) Pokhara project and works in cooperation with the American Association of Geographers and the United States Department of State.
-The 2C Pokhara project focuses on the development of disaster resilience and emergency management in the city of Pokhara.
-Kathmandu Living Labs helps local partners and communities within the city of Pokhara to create a robust OpenStreetMap (OSM) data of their city and develop a community which is able to update, maintain and make effective use the collected data.
-In the long run, the 2C Pokhara project envisions the formation of a geographic information sensitized community that is able to use the collected OSM data to mobilise strategically, create applications and use tools such as Quakemap.org in the advent of a major disaster.
+Kathmandu Living Labs (KLL) was the local implementing partner of the 2C (Secondary Cities) Pokhara project and works in cooperation with the American Association of Geographers and the United States Department of State.
+The 2C Pokhara project focused on the development of disaster resilience and emergency management in the city of Pokhara.
+Kathmandu Living Labs helped local partners and communities within the city of Pokhara to create a robust OpenStreetMap (OSM) data of their city and develop a community which is better able to update, maintain and make effective use the collected data.
+In the long run, the 2C Pokhara project envisioned the formation of a geographic information sensitized community that is able to use the collected OSM data to mobilise strategically, create applications and use tools such as Quakemap.org in the advent of a major disaster.

-- Engage local people, community and various government and non-government organizations in mapping activities, helping them understand various mapping tools and disaster management concepts.
+- Engaged local people, community and various government and non-government organizations in mapping activities, helping them understand various mapping tools and disaster management concepts.

-- Forge and strengthen partnerships with local authorities; sensitize them, train them on collection, usage and dissemination of map data.
+- Forged and strengthened partnerships with local authorities; sensitize them, train them on collection, usage and dissemination of map data.

-- Organize events like Open Data Day in order to celebrate and make people aware about the usefulness of data when they are open.
+- Organized events like Open Data Day in order to celebrate and make people aware about the usefulness of data when they are open.

-- Organize Developer’s Mapping Parties to leverage the power technology in using open data to solve societal problems.
+- Organized Developer’s Mapping Parties to leverage the power of technology in using open data to solve societal problems.

 - To increase disaster resilience and emergency preparedness in the city of Pokhara and in the region.